Western Canada’s best location for your next pulse processing facility

 There are 3,163 farms growing pulses on 606,962 acres in the Palliser region, according to the 2016 Census of Agriculture.
 Chickpeas, lentils and dry beans grown in the Palliser region account for 80% of Alberta’s pulse crop production.

-Alberta’s Palliser region is home to the vast majority of Canada’s irrigated land, served primarily by two irrigation districts.
+Alberta’s Palliser region is home to the vast majority of Canada’s irrigated land.
 St Mary River Irrigation District delivers water to over 370,000 acres while the Eastern Irrigation District provides water to an additional 300,000 acres.
-Pulse crops thrive in the Palliser region!

 The Oyen Rail Yard, part of the CN Rail network, provides 155 acres of railside land and approximately 1,000 of rail siding.
 The Foremost Rail Yard connects to CP Rail via the Forty Mile Rail short line rail.
 The cities of Medicine Hat and Brooks also have rail siding land ready for development.
 For grain and pulse processing companies in need of rail access, the Palliser region has multiple options to consider.